Brexit, Incivility and Digital Contestion

 Alex is a PhD student at The University of Sheffield in the Sociological Studies Department.
 He previously studied Social Anthropology at Aberdeen and International Development and Human Rights at Goldsmiths, and has worked as a consultant in the humanitarian sector.

 Alex’s PhD project is entitled ‘Brexit and the Re-narration of Discord’.
 This looks to interrogate how visceral feelings of hope and fear are creating intimate and discordant relationships that permeate through local and national spaces.
 In doing so, it seeks to address the affective, imaginative and narrative infrastructures upon which Brexit and its experiences are contingent.
-The research will be conducted through an experimental multi-modal collage that combines long-term ethnographic engagement, with observational filmmaking and digital network analysis.
-This methodology is underpinned by the idea that those affects and discourses which constitute Brexit – and which ethnographic and visual engagement can forcefully convey – are inherently multi-sited, and connect actors to others throughout the country via digital, and other, means.
+The research will be conducted through a multimodal ethnography which combines long-term ethnographic engagement, with observational and interactive film.
+This methodology is underpinned by a commitment to collaborative and open-ended storytelling which invites others to interpret and experience everyday Brexits.

 Pursuing research career in migration, integration and bordering politics, focusing on the socio-cultural implications of Brexit and how these are manifested in public space.